Annals of the Academy of Romanian Scientists. Series on History and Archaeology Sciences

 At the bottom of the first page, the papers must mention the scientific degree of the author and the institution wherehe [she] is currently working.
 The author commits to fully comply with the ethics and malpractice standards and with the legislation on copyright.

 The submissions must be original, representing the authors’ own contribution, without being susceptible to plagiarism.
 The Annals encourage the submission of manuscripts based on original research that are judged to make a novel and important contribution to understanding the field the Annals deal with.
-The main criterion for judging the acceptability of a manuscript is its novelty and scientific interest.
+The main criterion for judging the acceptability of a manuscript is its novelty and scientific interest and the publication decision will be taken via a peer review process.

 Manuscripts that are found to have infringed the copyright of a third party / from a manuscript by other authors, be it published or not, will incur plagiarism sanctions.